Photo of Arvid Erlandsson

 Senior Associate Professor

-I which situations do people help more or less?
-What types of recipients receive more and less money?
-Which psychological mechanisms (emotions, thoughts and beliefs) influence the degree of helping?
-How do we allocate resources in situations where we cannot help everyone?
-Are different people influenced differently by arguments used in charitable advertising?
-These questions (and many others) are central in my research.
+In what situations do people help more or less?
+What types of beneficiaries receive more money?
+Which psychological mechanisms (feelings, thoughts and beliefs) influence the degree of help?
+Are different people affected by different types of arguments in charity marketing?
+Do we feel good about helping others?
+Do we get annoyed or inspired by people who help extremely much?
+These (and many other) questions are central to my research on helping and altruism.

 Publications